 The Funniest Late Night with Conan O’Brien Live Remotes

 For years it was hard to watch these old clips from Late Night.
 Most of O’Brien’s time on the show came well before YouTube or streaming, and the best fans could do was occasionally find dodgy uploads from old VHS tapes.
-Fortunately O’Brien’s Team Coco has been uploading these classic sketches to the Conan Classic website and YouTube page over the last couple of years, letting everybody watch high quality versions of them whenever they’d like.
+Fortunately O’Brien’s Team Coco has been uploading these classic sketches to the Conan Classic website and YouTube page over the last several years, letting everybody watch high quality versions of them whenever they’d like.
 And since it’s been a while since we’ve written about them here at Paste—or about Conan O’Brien and his influence on the talk show and TV comedy—now’s a perfect time to look at five of our favorite Late Night sketches.

 Conan Plays Old Timey Baseball